JayViannay/tt-acseo/README.md

 - User with the role `ROLE_ADMIN` can archive a contact

 - For all new contact, a JSON file is created in the `var/contact_requests` directory with the contact data (name, email, question, created_at)
+- After an user edited his contact, the JSON file is updated with the new data

 ## Author